godaddy/gasket/packages/gasket-plugin-workbox/README.md

 ## Lifecycles

-#### workbox
+### workbox

-This hook allows other gasket plugins to add to the Workbox config in order to precache files, set runtime cache rules, etc. Hooks should return an object partial which will be deeply merged.
+This hook allows other Gasket plugins to add to the Workbox config in order to precache files, set runtime cache rules, etc. Hooks should return an object partial which will be deeply merged.